crackerjacques/SDRPlusPlus_SDDC_Source_Plugin/README.md

 # WIP.
 Because I don't have an RX 888 in my house.
-Therefore, we do not know if it will work.
+Therefore, I do not know if it will work.
 And I don't have enough pocket money to order at the moment.

 # HOWTO